gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Configure-on-demand improvements

-Gradle 1.4 introduced a [new configuration option called “configure-on-demand”](http://www.gradle.org/docs/1.4/release-notes#improved-scalability-via-configuration-on-demand) designed to improve Gradle performance on large projects.
+Gradle 1.4 introduced a [new operational mode called “configure-on-demand”](http://www.gradle.org/docs/1.4/release-notes#improved-scalability-via-configuration-on-demand) designed to improve Gradle performance on large projects.
 This release brings the following improvements to this new feature:

 * [Tooling API](userguide/embedding.html) compatibility.